 All students must take HIST Boooo: Historical Methods and Historiography.
-Of the remaining eight or nine courses (depending on which track is pursued), students are encouraged to take four courses

-(12 credits) in a chosen area of concentration: American History, European History, Latin American History, Asian History, African History, Middle Eastern History, etc.
+The remaining eight or nine courses (depending on which track is pursued), are free elective credits, although students may wish to take up to half of those courses in a geographical or thematic area of concentration such as U.S. History, Asian History, global history, etc. .

-Up to nine (g) credits of course work in other graduate programs may be accepted for the MA degree in History at the City College.
-Approval for such credit transfer must be secured from the Graduate History Committee.
+Up to nine (9) credits of course work in other graduate programs may be accepted for the MA..
+Approval for such outside credits must be secured from the Graduate History Committee.